-There are millions of lines of C and C++ code out there waiting to be ported to BlackBerry 10.
-With the BlackBerry 10 Native SDK, you can use that code and bring it to many eager users.
-The Native SDK provides useful tools and commonly used libraries that you can use to get your existing app running quickly and reliably on BlackBerry 10 devices.
+There are millions of lines of C and C++ code waiting to be ported to BlackBerry 10.
+With the BlackBerry 10 Native SDK, you can reuse that code and bring it to many eager users.
+The Native SDK provides useful tools and commonly used libraries that you can use to quickly get your existing app running reliably on BlackBerry 10 devices.

-It's important to keep in mind that BlackBerry 10 drives feature-rich and powerful devices, with capabilities that you may not have even considered for your app.
+Devices that run the feature-rich and powerful BlackBerry 10 OS have capabilities that you may not have even considered for your app.
 For example, a desktop game written in C++ is not likely to include code that handles touch screen gestures or logic to accommodate a touch screen keyboard.
-You should also be aware of platform differences that can affect the libraries that your app uses, so it's ideal to choose libraries that are open source or that you have the source code rights for.
-The Native SDK provides plenty of open source libraries that have been tested on BlackBerry 10 to make porting your app easier.
-Your app should be programmed in C or C++, otherwise you need to convert languages as well.
+You should also be aware of platform differences that can affect the libraries that your app uses, so it's helpful to choose libraries that are open source or that you have the source code rights for.
+The Native SDK provides lots of open source libraries that have been tested on BlackBerry 10 to make porting your app easier.
+If your app is written in a language other than C or C++, you need to convert languages as well.

 BlackBerry 10 devices can be separated into two general categories:

-- Full-touch devices: These devices use a touch screen as the only input method.
-They include a touch screen keyboard that appears on the screen when keyboard input is required.
+- Full-touch devices: These devices use a touch screen as the primary input method, as well as physical buttons or keys, such as volume keys.
+These devices include a touch screen keyboard that appears on the screen when keyboard input is required.

-- Devices with a physical keyboard: These devices include a physical, QWERTY keyboard in addition to a touch screen.
-In general, they have a smaller screen size than full-touch devices.
+- Devices with a physical keyboard: These devices include a physical keyboard in addition to a touch screen.

 Where should I begin?

-If you want to learn general concepts about how to port apps to BlackBerry 10, or if you want to learn how to port your app from a specific platform (such as iOS or Android) to BlackBerry 10, check out the links below.
+To learn general concepts about how to port apps to BlackBerry 10, or to learn how to port your app from a specific platform (such as iOS or Android) to BlackBerry 10, check out the links below.